MiSTle-Dev/C64Nano/README.md

 c1541 DOS ROM can be selected from OSD (default Dolphin DOS 2.0, CBM DOS, SpeedDos Plus or JiffyDOS) In case a program don't load correctly select via OSD the factory default CBM DOS an give it a try.

-## Cartridge ROM Loader (.CRT)
+## Cartridge ROM Loader (.CRT, .SAV)

 Cartridge ROM can be loaded via OSD file selection.
+Also EasyFlash save game progress images are loaded via this item.

 > [!TIP]
 > **Detach Cartridge** by OSD: